Principal minors of Fourier matrices of square-free order: Background

 \begin{rem} \,

-\begin{itemize} \item The proof of Proposition \ref{prop:unitarycomplementarity} was suggested to us by Loukaki and can also be found in \cite{Lo24}. \item The conclusion of Proposition \ref{prop:unitarycomplementarity} still holds if we are working over fields of finite characteristic such as $\ZZ_q$ if we assume that $\det A\neq 0\bmod q$.
-In particular, this holds for $\mc F_p$ over the field $\ZZ_q$ with $p$ and $q$ different primes since $\det\mc F_p$ is not divisible by $q$ (in particular because after normalizing the Fourier matrix by $\tfrac{1}{\sqrt{p}}$, it is unitary). \item The implication of Proposition \ref{prop:unitarycomplementarity} that is most relevant for us is that in order to prove that $\mc F_N$ has no zero principal (or, respectively, no zero $d$-principal or no zero $d$-Galois principal) minors, it suffices to check principal (or, respectively, $d$-principal or $d$-Galois principal) minors of size $r\leq\lfloor\tfrac{N}{2}\rfloor$. \end{itemize} \end{rem}
+\begin{itemize} \item The proof of Proposition \ref{prop:unitarycomplementarity} was suggested to us by Loukaki and can also be found in \cite{Lo24}. \item Proposition \ref{prop:unitarycomplementarity} remains valid if the elements of $A$ belong in an algebraic number field (for example, a cyclotomic field), reduced modulo a prime ideal over a (rational) prime $q$.
+More precisely, if the reduced value of $\det A$ is non-zero in characteristic $q$ (for more detail, see Subsection \ref{subsec:basic-facts-cyclotomic-fields}), then for any sets $K,L \subset\ZZ_N$ of equal cardinality, the matrix $A[K,L]$ is invertible if and only if $A[K^C,L^C]$ is invertible.
+In particular, this holds for $A = \mc F_p$ over the field $\ZZ_q$ with $p$ and $q$ different primes, since $\abs{\det\mc F_p}^2=p^p$ is not divisible by $q$. \item The implication of Proposition \ref{prop:unitarycomplementarity} most relevant to our purposes is that, to prove that $\mc F_N$ has no zero principal (or, respectively, no zero $d$-principal or no zero $d$-Galois principal) minors, it suffices to check principal (or, respectively, $d$-principal or $d$-Galois principal) minors of size $r\leq\lfloor\tfrac{N}{2}\rfloor$. \end{itemize} \end{rem}

-The second result essentially says that when $N=nm$ is a composite number, investigating the invertibility of submatrices of $\mc F_{mn}$ is the same as investigating the invertibility of submatrices of $\mc F_n\otimes\mc F_m$.
+We now turn to the second technical result which essentially says that if $N=nm$ is a composite number with $\gcd(n,m)=1$, then invertibility of submatrices of $\mc F_{mn}$ is equivalent to invertibility of the corresponding submatrices of $\mc F_n\otimes\mc F_m$.